 Apple says the control system in a Mac is very quick to react to temperature changes.
-The fans are supposed to speed up to provide additional airflow when you are playing 3D games watching Bluray or HD videos .
-But it is still a big pain when a Mac, specially a MacBook Air, MacBook Pro, Mac Mini, is overheating and the system does not ramp up the fan speeds until things get quite hot.
+The fans are supposed to speed up to provide additional airflow when playing 3D games watching Bluray or HD videos.
+But it is still a big pain when a Mac, especially a MacBook Air, MacBook Pro, Mac Mini, is overheating, and the system does not ramp up the fan speeds until things get quite hot.
 Certainly not hot enough to cause a thermal shutdown, but hot enough to perhaps cause undue stress and cumulative damage over the long term.
 One can only speculate as to why this is.

 Fix for Mac Overheating or noise problems

 If you want to monitor and control your computer’s fans on a MacBook (Macs Fan Control also works flawlessly in Boot Camp Windows XP/Vista/7/8/8.1 and Windows 10!) or if your Mac/Windows is overheating, you may try Mac Fans Control for you to control fan speed with a temperature sensors pane, menu-bar icon.
 And it can auto-start with the system.
 It is your top choice for the noise problems such as those caused by iMac HDD replacement or overheating problems like those found on a MacBook Pro.